AdrienPensart/musicbot/README.rst

     Fetch youtube links for each album

   Options:
-    -h, --help  Show this message and exit.
+    --youtube-album TEXT  Select albums with a youtube link -h, --help            Show this message and exit.

 musicbot youtube musics